ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about API's, async/await syntax

 **Thoughts:** async/await syntax seems right up my alley, but I need to use promise syntax too so I get comfortable with it.
 API's are really cool and clear up a lot about how a lot of websites I've seen filter data ands return it to the user

+### Day 77: September 13, 2021

+**Today's Progress**: Started weather project

+**Thoughts:** I've gotten faster at using webpack and npm to start projects.
+Gathering the data from the api was easy enough so far, now working on displaying the information